rust-lang/book/nostarch/chapter18.md

 Listing 18-1: Mixing `if let`, `else if`, `else if let`, and `else`

-If the user specifies a favorite color [1], that color is the background color [2].
-If today is Tuesday [3], the background color is green [4].
-If the user specifies their age as a string and we can parse it as a number successfully [5], the color is either purple [7] or orange [8] depending on the value of the number [6].
+If the user specifies a favorite color [1], that color is used as the background [2].
+If no favorite color is specified and today is Tuesday [3], the background color is green [4].
+Otherwise, if the user specifies their age as a string and we can parse it as a number successfully [5], the color is either purple [7] or orange [8] depending on the value of the number [6].
 If none of these conditions apply [9], the background color is blue.

 This conditional structure lets us support complex requirements.
 With the hardcoded values we have here, this example will print `Using purple as the